oxfamamerica/django-media-explorer/README_v0.1.md

 pip install django-media-explorer
 ```

-NOTE 1: If you do not use the above method to install this application (for instance if you install from the Git repo) then you will need to install these additional dependencies.
+NOTE 1: If you do not use the above method to install this application (for instnace if you install from the Git repo) then you will need to install these additional dependencies.

 ```
 pip install micawber==0.3.2
-pip install djangorestframework==3.0.0
+pip install djangorestframework==2.4.4
 pip install Pillow==2.6.1
 pip install django-ckeditor==4.4.8
 ```